arsam31/SAAC02-Notes/README.md

 #### Allow List vs Deny List

-You can block by default and allow certain services which is Allowable List.
+You can block by default and allow access to certain services which is Allow List.
-You can allow by default and block certain services which is Blockable List.
+You can allow by default and block access to certain services which is Deny List.

 Deny list is the default.